Skip to content

 Litigation Skills Series: Impeachment

+Litigation Skills Series: Impeachment has been postponed due to weather and is rescheduled for Tuesday, March 4.
 Knowing how to impeach a witness can be a pivotal skill, influencing case outcomes and elevating your trial advocacy.
 This training features a blend of expert-led presentations, hands-on demonstrations, and dynamic workshops, enabling participants to explore the finer points of impeachment techniques.
-Experienced trial attorneys will share insights, best practices, and real-life examples, guiding you on how to: Identifying opportunities for impeachment Utilizing prior inconsistent statements, bias, and credibility challenges Cross-examination tactics to discredit witnesses Admissibility of impeachment evidence Effective use of exhibits and demonstrative aids This training takes place on Wednesday, February 12 from 12:00 pm to 2:30 pm at Arnold & Porter (601 Massachusetts Ave NW).
+Experienced trial attorneys will share insights, best practices, and real-life examples, guiding you on how to: Identifying opportunities for impeachment Utilizing prior inconsistent statements, bias, and credibility challenges Cross-examination tactics to discredit witnesses Admissibility of impeachment evidence Effective use of exhibits and demonstrative aids Our faculty for this training are trial experts Greg Lipper, Lipper Law PLLC, and Gwen Washington, Pro Bono Attorney at Cleary Gottlieb.
+This training takes place on Tuesday, March 4 from 12:00 pm to 2:30 pm at Arnold & Porter (601 Massachusetts Ave NW).
 We will provide the drinks, cookies, and answers!
 You come with your lunch and questions!
 Scholarships are available due to the generosity of the D.C.
 Bar Foundation.
 To apply for a scholarship, please complete this online scholarship form.
-CLE credit is pending for this training.
+The following CLE credit is available for this training: 2.5 CA general, 2.9 NJ general, and 2.5 NY skills (newly admitted and experienced).

 Litigation Skills Series: Objections